abhaybd/EV3-Auto-Vision-Drive/README.md

 # FLL-Vision-Drive

 This is a Lego Mindstorms EV3 Robot, using LeJOS EV3 to run Java, intelligently navigating using a webcam, powered by deep learning.
+The computer runs python, to enable easy access to the deep learning models.

 It uses a YOLO network, a specialized type of convolutional neural network to detect and find the location of objects within an image.